 I have always been the type of girl who didn’t have many girlfriends.
 I’m an introvert by nature, so making friends was never the most natural thing for me in the first place.
 But making friends with girls, in particular, was even harder.
 I never could relate to the things that girls seemed to enjoy: gossip, make-up, shameless flirting, cheerleading (no offense), etc. I preferred reading, writing, having actual conversations . . . you know, nerd things.
 So, while I had a handful of close-ish female friends in high school and college, I never really understood the importance of having girlfriends or a “mom tribe.”

-But then I had a baby, and all of a sudden, I felt the need for female friendships in a way I had never experienced before.
-I can’t really explain it, but there was a deep-seeded need in me to connect and engage with other women in my stage of life (new motherhood).
-And as hard as it was for me, initially, to reach out and find groups of new mamas to hang out with, I swallowed my fear and started trying to meet other moms.
+But then I had a baby, and suddenly, I felt the need for female friendships in a way I had never experienced before.
+I can’t really explain it, but there was a deep-seated need to connect and engage with other women in my stage of life (new motherhood).
+And as hard as it was for me to initially reach out and find groups of new mamas to hang out with, I swallowed my fear and started trying to meet other moms.